 The Group is committed to becoming a resource-saving and environmentally friendly enterprise to promote environmental protection.
-The Group has established relevant policies and procedures governing the use of energy and water to achieve higher efficiency and reduce unnecessary use of resources.

 During daily operation, electricity, water and paper are the major resources consumed.
-The Group has established relevant policies and procedures in governing the efficient use of these resources, with reference to the objective of achieving higher energy efficiency and reducing the use of unnecessary materials.
+The Group has established relevant environmental protection policies and corporate social responsibility policies which set out procedures in governing the efficient use of these resources, with reference to the objective of achieving higher energy efficiency and reducing the use of unnecessary materials.